 T3: Do you still work for Sky?
 You used to do the Brainiacs show…

 VIC: I was up at Sky last week actually, because I might do a new series.
 I just had a meeting with them.
 Nothing's confirmed yet.
 I might be working there again yeah.

 T3: The tech you invented on The Smell of Reeves and Mortimer – Quack Quack the Homebrew Duck, for instance – was quite fantastical.
 Do you find yourself disappointed by real-life gadgets?

-T3: You feel comfortable painting it because you’re familiar with the gadget?
+T3: Do you feel comfortable painting it because you're familiar with the gadget?

 VIC: Well no, it was just a painting, but I am very familiar with the Sky+ box and the Sky+ hand machine.

 VIC: Oh yeah, it's a remote control!
 Not a hand machine!